NightStrang6r/FragmentAPI/README.md

 - ✅ TON Wallet v4r2 🪙

 - ✅ TON Wallet should be Active (send any transaction from it) 🪙

+- ✅ Seed should be base64-encoded 🔐

+## 📌 **Requierements if you use your own Fragment account**

 - ✅ Fragment account with linked TON wallet and Telegram account 🔗